-I am currently working in the DFG funded research project EVOWIPE were we develop methods to intentionally forget parts of an ontology.
+I am currently working in the DFG funded research project CoRg which aims at the construction of a cognitive computing system by modeling aspects of human reasoning like emotions and human interactions.
+I am also involved in the DFG funded research project EVOWIPE were we develop methods to intentionally forget parts of an ontology.

 Before joining the Institute of Web Science and Technologies, I was a member of the Artificial Intelligence research group at the University of Koblenz-Landau.
 In my dissertation I developed methods for the evolution of description logic ABoxes and investigated knowledge compilation techniques for description logic TBoxes.

 Furthermore, I was involved in different research projects:

 In many of our research projects, we are using the Hyper theorem prover.
 Further information on that versatile prover can be found here.

 - In the In2Math project, we developed interactive teaching materials for undergraduate lectures in mathematics and computer science.